DioxusLabs/dioxus/docs/src/concepts/exporting_components.md

 As your application grows in size, you'll want to start breaking your UI into components and, eventually, different files.
 This is a great idea to encapsulate functionality of your UI and scale your team.

+In this chapter we'll cover:
+- Rust's modules
+- Pub/Private components
+- Structure for large components

+## Breaking it down
 Let's say our app looks something like this:

 ```shell